How are Ewing tumors diagnosed?

 For a PET scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
 The amount of radioactivity used is very low and will pass out of the body within a day or so.
 Because cancer cells in the body are growing quickly, they absorb large amounts of the sugar.
-After waiting about an hour, your child will lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
-The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about the whole body.
+After about an hour, your child will lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
+The picture is not detailed like a CT or MRI scan, but it provides helpful information about the whole body.

 PET scans can be very helpful in showing the spread of Ewing tumors and in finding out whether abnormal areas seen on other imaging tests (such as a bone scan or CT scan) are tumors.
 PET scans can also be repeated during treatment to monitor the cancer over time.

 Some newer machines can do a PET and CT scan at the same time (PET/CT scan).
 This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.